Zenkoku Jiren: Background

-Labour unions in Japan were effectively outlawed in 1900, following the introduction of the public peace police law (治安警察法).
+Labour unions in Japan were effectively outlawed in 1900, following the introduction of the public peace police law.
 The first trade union organisation to organise legally was the Friendship Society (友愛会), a class collaborationist federation established in 1912 by Suzuki Bunji.
 The Japanese entry into World War I brought with it a period of economic growth, as well as a rise in inflation, which exacerbated economic inequality.
 Industrial disputes became increasingly more common in Japan, despite the law officially prohibiting strike actions.
-In 1918, the rising price of rice caused rice riots to break out throughout the country, as hundreds of thousands of people rebelled against the government.
-Following the end of the war, the Yūaikai rapidly grew in size and received support from some in the Japanese anarchist movement, before it reorganised into the Japanese Confederation of Labour (総同名).
-At the time, the Japanese trade union movement was largely reformist, seeking to gradually improve working conditions within the capitalist system.
+Following the end of the war, the Yūaikai rapidly grew in size and received support from some in the Japanese anarchist movement, before it reorganised into the Japanese General Federation of Labour (総同盟).

+At the time, the Japanese trade union movement was largely reformist.
 But following the Russian Revolution, supporters of the Bolsheviks sought to infiltrate the trade unions and use them to win political power for the nascent Japanese Communist Party (JCP).
 Japanese anarchists were also enthusiastic about the newly-established trade union movement and began to focus much of their activities on influencing the unions, leading to the growth of anarcho-syndicalism in the country.
-The Bolsheviks and anarchists disagreed over how to structure the trade union movement, with the former attempting to centralise power, while the latter advocated for decentralisation, federalism and autonomy.
-Conflicts between the reformist, Bolshevik and anarcho-syndicalist factions intensified, eventually causing a split in the trade union movement.
+The Bolsheviks and anarchists disagreed over how to structure the trade union movement, with the former attempting to centralise power, while the latter advocated for decentralisation.

-Anarchist trade unions were largely organised among printers, who by the end of World War I had moved away from reformism towards anarchism.
-By 1919, anarchists had taken over the printers' union Shinyūkai (Sincere Friends' Society) and established another, Seishinkai (Righteous Progress Society), to organise workers in the Tokyo newspaper industry.
-In October of that year, Ōsugi Sakae launched the anarcho-syndicalist periodical, Rōdō Undō (Labour Movement).
-Despite persistent conflicts between the anarcho-syndicalists and the Bolsheviks – with Kanson Arahata and Hitoshi Yamakawa, abandoning the former for the latter – they were able to collaborate to organise a joint political demonstration on International Workers' Day in 1920.
-Aiming to solidify such collaboration between the anarchists and Bolsheviks, on 16 May 1920, the Sōdōmei, Shinyūkai and Seishinkai joined together into the Rōdō Kumiai Dōmeikai (Labour Union Alliance).
-Following the suspension of publication of Rōdō Undō, in October 1920, Osugi was invited to Shanghai to meet an agent of the Communist International, who provided him with the funding to relaunch the paper in early 1921.
-But in December 1920 and May 1921, successive attempts to hold a conference to unify anarchists, Bolsheviks and reformists into a single Japanese Socialist League were broken up by police.
+Anarchist trade unions were largely organised among printers.
+By 1919, anarchists had taken over the printers' union Shinyūkai and established another, Seishinkai, to organise workers in the Tokyo newspaper industry.
+Seeking to foster collaboration between the anarcho-syndicalist and Bolshevik trade unions, the Sōdōmei, Shinyūkai and Seishinkai joined together into the Labour Union Alliance on 16 May 1920.
+But successive attempts to hold a conference to unify anarchists, Bolsheviks and reformists into a single organisation were broken up by police.